Interactive Map: See the top Halloween costumes in each state - NewsBreak

 Last year's breakdown includes plenty of trendy topics such as Harley Quinn, Fortnight and Black Widow, as well as some more evergreen costumes such as rabbits, zombies and dinosaurs.

-A total of 12 states had "witch" top their list, so if you're looking for something unique in California, Georgia, Idaho, Indiana, Louisiana, Minnesota, New Jersey, Nevada, Ohio, Pennsylvania, Utah or Wisconsin, you'll want to steer clear of pointy hats and brooms.Nationwide pumpkin shortage not an issue in Tennessee, so far
+A total of 12 states had "witch" top their list, so if you're looking for something unique in California, Georgia, Idaho, Indiana, Louisiana, Minnesota, New Jersey, Nevada, Ohio, Pennsylvania, Utah or Wisconsin, you'll want to steer clear of pointy hats and brooms.Candy corn brat?
+Wisconsin meat market unveils ‘Spook’Toberfest sausage

 In fact, witches were on the top 5 list for 34 states, making it the most popular costume in the country.